rangsimanketkaew/topology_violation/README.md

 ---

-# Coarse-graining model.
+# Coarse-Graining Modeling
-Coarse grained simulation (CG) is one of the mesoscale simulation techniques and widely used in the present.
-The concept of CG is reducing the degree of freedom in calculation by grouping the atoms or fragment of molecule as an **united atom** (so called *bead*).
+Coarse-grained modeling (CG) is one of the mesoscale simulation technique that widely used in the computational chemistry and biology.
+A simple concept of CG is reducing the degree of freedom in calculation by grouping the atoms or fragment of molecule as an **united atom** (so called *bead*).
 CG also yeild the level of resolution of simulation at larger time and scale.
 More details of definition of CG can be found at (https://en.wikipedia.org/wiki/Coarse-grained_modeling).
 This model is a promising technique that many computational chemists has waited.
 It is very fast more than molecular dynamics (MD) simulation, whereas provides the accurate results and reasonably compared to experiments.

 # Topology Violation in Polymer Simulation
 The topology violation (TV) is the event that occurs during coarse-grained simulation of soft matter such as polymer.
 One can determine TV by counting the number of chain crossing between polymer.
 The TV is a primary parameter for evaluating the coarse-grained simulation technique such as **Dissipative Particle Dynamics** (DPD).
 There is several research in use of DPD simulation for modelling the polymer composite based on bead-bead spring interaction instead of atomistic model.